U.S. Route 82 in Arkansas

-U.S. Highway 82 (US 82) in Arkansas is a major east–west arterial highway across the state's lowest tier of counties.
-It enters Arkansas from Texas, concurrent with US Highway 67, at a junction with US Highway 71 on the border between Texarkana, Texas and Texarkana, Arkansas.
+U.S. Route 82 (US 82) is a major east–west arterial highway across Arkansas's lowest tier of counties.
+It enters Arkansas from Texas, concurrent with US 67, at a junction with US 71 on the border between Texarkana, Texas and Texarkana, Arkansas.
 The route leaves Arkansas on the Lake Village Bridge over the Mississippi River near Lake Village, crossing into Mississippi.